fiuxxed/fiuxxed-autotyper/README.md

-chrome## A Windows desktop app that auto-types text into any field with human-like rhythm, typos, and pacing.
+A Windows desktop app that auto-types text into any field with human-like rhythm, typos, and pacing.
 Built with Python + Flask backend and a custom frameless UI running in Edge app-mode.

 <img width="595" height="564" alt="image" src="https://github.com/user-attachments/assets/87d82943-aea7-484b-bd17-8824e59a969f" />